akononovicius/flicker-snorp/README.md

 This repository replicates numerical simulation conducted in [1].
 Figure generation scripts are also included.

-Main runable files are "sim.sh", which conducts simulation, and "fig.sh", which produces figures seen in [1].
+Main runable files are `sim.sh`, which conducts simulation, and `fig.sh`, which produces figures seen in [1].
 Model specific simulation files are named `sim_<model>.py` (where `<model>` is usually an abbreviation of distributions from which pulse and gap duration are sampled).
 Figure